Twin Tracking: The Fusion of Futsal & Football For Real Talent Development

 Visual exploratory behavior - the ability to actively search and scan to collect information;

 Anticipation - the ability to see what is about to happen.

 The key to all of these factors is getting your eyes up.
 Unless that happens, players obviously do not have enough information to make good on-field decisions.
-So it should be no surprise that Jordet concluded that the pass completion for players with the highest scanning rates were 81%, but for players with the lowest scanning rates it was only 64%.
-When Jordet drilled into the data and focused only on forward passes, excluding possibly safer backwards and sideways passes, the results were even more stark.
-Players with the highest scanning rates completed 75% of those passes, compared to 41% for the players with the lower scanning rates.
+So it should be no surprise Jordet concluded that the pass completion for players with the highest scanning rates were 81%, but for players with the lowest scanning rates it was only 64%.
+When Jordet drilled deeper into the data, focusing only on forward passes and excluding possibly safer backwards and sideways passes, the results were even more stark.
+Players with the highest scanning rates completed 75% of those passes, compared to 41% for players with lower scanning rates.

 But to get the most out of futsal, its got to be proper futsal.
-First, I want to be clear about what futsal is not.
+I want to be clear about what I mean by "proper futsal".
 Indoor soccer on hockey-rink style fields with artificial turf and walls is NOT futsal.
-That kind of soccer - I call it "hockey soccer" is not even remotely close to what we are talking about and in no way represents the cognitive workout we should be looking for.
+That kind of soccer - I call it "hockey soccer" - is not even remotely close to what we are talking about and in no way represents the cognitive workout we should be looking for.
 And keep in mind that futsal, not "hockey soccer", is the only form of indoor soccer sanctioned and approved by FIFA.
 Proper futsal is NOT 5-a-side or small sided soccer games played with a regular soccer ball in small playing areas.
 And proper futsal is NOT indoor soccer on a hard surface without futsal's rules and without a futsal ball.

 So what is proper futsal?
 Boiled down to just the essentials, proper futsal requires:

 Futsal balls (heavier, smaller with a reduced bounce);

 Futsal goals (3m x 2m);

 Fast playing surface, meaning an indoors hard surface with touchlines and no walls;